Dr. Matthew D Cox

 Florida State University – B.S.
 (2002-2006)

-Dr. Matthew Cox is a fellowship-trained otologist and a diplomate of the American Board of Otolaryngology – Head and Neck Surgery.
+Dr. Matthew Cox is a fellow of the American Neurotology Society and a diplomate of the American Board of Otolaryngology – Head and Neck Surgery.
 As a physician with the Florida Otolaryngology Group, P.A., he is committed to providing high quality care and helping his patients to understand all available treatment options to help them create an individualized care plan that best suits their specific needs.
-His practice focuses on otology and neurotology, with expertise in the management of chronic otitis media, cholesteatoma, disorders of the tympanic membrane and ossicles, Ménière’s disease, and all types of hearing loss.
+His practice focuses on Otology and Neurotology, as well as comprehensive otolaryngology.
+He offers expertise in the management of allergy and sinus disease, Eustachian tube dysfunction, chronic otitis media, cholesteatoma, and all types of hearing loss.

 Dr. Cox completed undergraduate studies in chemistry at the Florida State University, during which time he was elected to the Phi Beta Kappa national honor society.
 He later attended the Florida State University College of Medicine for his medical doctorate, where he was elected to the Alpha Omega Alpha medical honor society and selected as the recipient of the prestigious Orlando Regional Campus Dean’s Award for outstanding performance and contribution to the class of 2011.